 For this recipe, you only need five common low carb ingredients.
 You may have to go out for the macadamia nuts.
 Those were the only ingredient I didn't already have.

 To make the bars, there's only four steps.
 And, it's basically to combine all the ingredients, spread into a lined pan, refrigerate overnight, and then slice into bars.
 So simple!

 It may be the almond butter I used, but I found the bars to get really soft when taken out of the refrigerator.
 So, I ended up wrapping them individually and storing in the freezer.
 I preferred them frozen.

 This is just one of many super simple recipes you'll get in the Breakfast in Five eCookbook.
 A few of the other 5 ingredients or less recipes include blueberry pancakes, breakfast tacos, morning hot pockets, and maple pecan porridge.
 There's certainly enough variety to suite all tastes!

-For more information on the recipes and eBook, simply click on any of the links I’ve provided.
-Don’t forget using discount code “LOWCARBYUM” from now until October 9, 2016 will save you 20%!
+For more information on the recipes and eBook, simply click on any of the links I've provided.
 You can also click on the link below: